 http://www.hti.umich.edu/n/ncosw/

-(Note: The Social Welfare Archives at the University of Minnesota has an extensive file on the history of the CWLA.
-The following summary of CWLA history since it’s founding is taken directly from their files.)
+Note: The Social Welfare History Archives at the University of Minnesota has extensive records on the history of the CWLA; this summary is from its files.

-(Source: Child Welfare League of America Papers, Social Welfare History Archives, University of Minnesota.)
+Source: Child Welfare League of America Records.
+University of Minnesota, Twin Cities, Social Welfare History Archives.
+Minneapolis, MNhttp://archives.lib.umn.edu/repositories/11/resources/5905